 Keep in mind that your benefit amount may go up or down depending on your new circumstances.
 Learn more about getting and keeping your benefits when you download our free guide.

-How to Appeal a Food Stamps Denial in Georgia
+About Appealing a Food Stamps Denial in Georgia

 You may have your food stamps denied for a number of reasons.
 For example, your application may be turned down if you do not meet the income limits.